 - SubGroups: (Windows only) A comma separated list of sub-groups of the group.

 Meaning of "Key"

 The key is the group's name.
 This is not a hierarchical Entity Set.
 Patterns are applied only to the group name.
 As a result the "**" pattern is not applicable.
-The following example monitors the "Administrators" group for additions/deletions.
+The following example monitors the "Administrators" group for additions and deletions.
 (The "Member" attribute is included implicitly because it is a part of the STANDARD set, and no attributes are explicitly listed.)

 <include key="Administrators" />

-See Integrity monitoring rules language for a general description of include/exclude for their allowed attributes and sub elements.
+See About the Integrity Monitoring rules language for a general description of Include and Exclude and their allowed attributes and sub elements.